Linguistics - Interdisciplinary Language Studies Option, B.A.

 - Students who have studied a language in high school or community college, or who by culture and experience have a certain level of proficiency, must consult with an advisor in the language to determine their placement in lower- or upper-division coursework.

 - Literature courses in the language may be used with permission of advisor.
-Except for LING 120, courses taught in English do not count toward the required courses for Plan A or Plan B.
+Except for LING 120 and LING 121, courses taught in English do not count toward the required courses for Plan A or Plan B.

 For faculty phone numbers and e-mail, see the campus directory.